Right Angle Club: 2016

 Right Angle Club 2017

-It is my understanding that the walll surrounding the school was considered to be entirely too high, so they tell me half of the stonewall is buried beneath the ground, to conform to the donor's wishes about height, but also to remain a more reasonable height on the outside.
-He also provided that no ordained minister should set foot within the walls, a provision which greatly discomfited the religion department.
-An old gentleman named Mr. Witherbee was once my patient, and told me he refused his diploma at the graduation ceremonies, and spent the rest of his life teaching Religion at Girard College after the School found he had perfect credentials for the job, but lacked the stain of ordination.
+It is my understanding that the wall surrounding the school was considered to be entirely too high, so they tell me half of the stonewall is buried beneath the ground, to conform to the donor's wishes about height, but also to remain a more reasonable height on the outside.
+Girard also provided that no ordained minister should set foot within the walls, a provision which greatly discomfited the religion department.
+An old gentleman named Mr. Witherbee was once my patient and told me he refused his diploma at the Harvard Divinity School graduation ceremonies and spent the rest of his life teaching Religion at Girard College after the School found he had perfect credentials for the job but lacked the stain of ordination.
 The President of the Dallas Federal Reserve was once a student at Girard, as was the President of the Insurance Company of North America when it was the largest casualty company in the business.
 Daniel Webster was engaged to represent the College in Court while he was still in the Senate.
 I'm told that the boys were dressed by Brooks Brothers, and on and on.
 I'm also told the new managers of the Board of City Trusts ran down the endowment considerably.